 Counselling involves exploring effective ways to remedy more immediate issues that may be effecting us.
 Working together in a supportive environment, counselling provides the client with the tools to find resolution.
 Collaboratively deciding on strategies that can be used to overcome anxiety, stress, loneliness etc. Counselling helps us to recover a feeling of power/control over our emotions and well being leading to more effective self leadership.

 Psychotherapy is taking a deeper look at how the past may be influencing and possibly restricting present day living.
 Childhood or adult experiences can have a lasting effects on us, resulting in certain behaviours or ways of being which may not be helpful to us as adults.
 The client becomes actively involved in their own healing process, facilitating effective change and healthier ways of being.

-Coming to therapy for the first time can be challenging and so my aim is to provide a safe, secure, confidential, supportive space for the client to explore whatever the issue is that has brought them.
-Through awareness, change and healing, the client becomes freer to choose behaviours that lead to better personal outcomes and create lasting changes for themselves and in their relationships.
+My aim is to provide a safe, secure, confidential, supportive space for the client to exploring what is not working for them and why.
+Through awareness, change and healing, the client becomes freer to choose behaviours that lead to better personal outcomes and create lasting changes.
 I respond to each client as a unique individual with a unique set of issues.
-Working together we decide on the goals of the therapy.
-I am careful to only take the client where they are comfortable or have requested to go.
+If the client does not feel safe in the space the therapy will not be effective.